oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Serialization behavior is not defined; applications MAY omit or populate fields whose values equal the default.

 ### 3.2.2 Field Options
-Field options are specified for each field within a type definition.
+Field options may be specified for each field within a structured type definition.

 ```
-FieldOptions = Map
+FieldOption = Choice
    91 minc      Integer    // '[' Minimum cardinality (Section 3.2.2.1)
    93 maxc      Integer    // ']' Maximum cardinality
    38 tagid     Enumerated // '&' Field containing an explicit tag for this Choice type (Section 3.2.2.2)
    60 dir       Boolean    // '<' Use FieldName as a path prefix for fields in FieldType (Extension: Section 3.3.5)
    75 key       Boolean    // 'K' Field is a primary key for this type (Extension: Section 3.3.6)
-    76 link      Boolean    // 'L' Field is a relationship or link to a type instance (Extension: Section 3.3.6)
+   76 link      Boolean    // 'L' Field is a relationship link to a type instance (Extension: Section 3.3.6)
 ```

 * FieldOptions MUST NOT include more than one of each option.
-* All type options ([Table 3-2](#table-3-2-type-options)) included in FieldOptions MUST apply to FieldType as defined in [Table 3-3](#table-3-3-allowed-options).
+* All TypeOption values ([Section 3.2.1](#321-type-options)) included in FieldOptions are extensions.
+Each TypeOption MUST apply to FieldType as defined in [Table 3-3](#table-3-3-allowed-options).

 #### 3.2.2.1 Multiplicity
 Multiplicity, as used in the Unified Modeling Language ([UML Section 7.5.4](#uml)), is a range of allowed cardinalities.